-ECD 186 Effective Interactions for Learning
+ECD 186 • Effective Interactions for Learning

-Students will gain an understanding of the important role of adult-child interactions in the development of young children.
-Course will explore the topics of attachment, building warm relationships, and effective scaffolding using questioning and language strategies to promote self-regulation and learning in children ages birth - five years.
-One-half lecture; one clinical.
-Both fall and spring semesters.
+Overview of the important role of adult-child interactions in the development of young children.
+Explores the topics of attachment, building warm relationships, and effective scaffolding using questioning and language strategies to promote self-regulation and learning in children ages birth-five years.
+Onehalf lecture; one practicum.

-ECD 187 Supporting STEM in Early Childhood
+ECD 187 • Supporting STEM in Early Childhood 1 credit

 Overview of integrated learning approaches to teaching young children science, technology, engineering and math (STEM) concepts.
 Reviews strategies and techniques for planning, developing, and implementing developmentally appropriate and effective STEM curriculum for young children birth to age five.
-Co-requisite: ECD 200.
-Both fall and spring semesters.
+Prerequisite: ECD 200.
+One-half lecture; one practicum.